anagrosch/fl_lstm_rnn/client_side/README.md

 Must change `client_ip` to IP address or hostname of client.

-To execute the basic client, run command:
+To execute with the basic client, run command:
 ```
 python3 basic_client.py --send
 ```